Home

 Non-Shedding

 Watch Dogs- Yorkies make keen watch dogs!
-You can trust her to respond with barking upon every knock at the door or ring of the bell or random cat who happens to wander onto her territory.
+You can trust her to respond to every knock at the door or ring of the bell or random squirrel who happens to wander onto her territory.

 Friendly- Extremely social, as a general rule, Yorkshire Terriers are very people friendly.
 However, it's worth noting that it's not altogether uncommon to run across a Yorkie with a bad attitude.
 So be wary of the occasional ankle biter.

-Trainability- In the right environment, gentle handling being a must, they do well in obediance training.
-Your Yorkie will want to make you happy, so give her plenty of oppurtunities and praise her often.
+Trainability- In the right environment, gentle handling being a must, they do well in obedience training.
+Your Yorkie will want to make you happy, so give her plenty of opportunities and praise her often.
 We highly recommend these positive training techniques.

 Loyal- Characteristically loyal and good-natured, so too will she insist on accompanying you to each and every trip to the bathroom, kitchen, dining room, office…